 Good morning all, My name is ABC (your name) and we have gathered to celebrate the birthday of Mahatma Gandhi.

-This national holiday is to celebrate independence and honor the principles through which our freedom fighters led us to this day.
+This national holiday is to celebrate independence and honour the principles through which our freedom fighters led us to this day.
 The most notable contribution was of the Father of our Nation, Mohandas Karamchand Gandhi who is also called Bapu especially by children.
+He worked in South Africa against racial injustice.
 He fought for our independence by following the principles of peace and non-violence.
-He led many successful campaigns like removing the tax imposed on salt also calling the British to Quit India.
-Gandhi Jayanti is celebrated by each and everyone regardless of their religion or caste.
+He led many successful campaigns like removing the tax imposed on salt and also calling the British to Quit India.
+Gandhi Jayanti is celebrated by everyone regardless of their religion or caste.
 He was the cheerleader for reforming rights and questioning norms especially for the underprivileged and for that section of society that was paid the least attention to.
+He worked to attain India’s freedom and made us free from British governance for 200 years.
+He strived to abolish untouchability from Indian society.

 10 Lines Speech on Mahatma Gandhi